As I told a friend about Ben’s university graduation, he said, “You won!”.

 We are sharing the story of Soaring Families founders Mike, Jan, and Ben as it is an extraordinary story of hope, caregiving, tenacity, surprises, and fierce dedication.

-Their lived experiences led them to design a unique caregiver support system that helps family caregivers live a full life and conquer barriers before them; their company is called Soaring Families.
+They designed a unique caregiver support system that helps family caregivers and the people they take care pf live full life and conquer barriers before them; their company is called Soaring Families.
 They know that dealing with adult children who have comprehensive care needs can be all-consuming.
 From that first moment of diagnosis, life is forever changed.
 As it is for all family caregivers.

 This story is told to us from Mike George, Ben's father.